Q and A

 How do students stay on task in a self-directed learning environment?

-Both our elementary and middle school classrooms have a morning work cycle each day that lasts three hours.
-During this time guides are giving presentations and students are working independently, both on their own and in small groups.
+Both our elementary and junior high classrooms have a morning work cycle each day that lasts three hours.
+During this time there is a whole-class read aloud, guides are giving presentations, and students are working independently, both on their own and in small groups.
 We have a variety of strategies to help students make the most of their on-site work time.
 One is the work plan, which is created by the student in collaboration with their guides for each week.
 Guides require certain works to be completed, and students choose other work they would like to do.
 Completing these works involves movement, which helps students stay engaged.
 Some works offer students a chance for a brain break and self-regulation, which they can use as needed.
-Elementary and middle school students are required to record the work they do during the work cycle in their work journals.
+Elementary students are required to record the work they do during the work cycle in their work journals; we also use this for Junior High students when needed.
 This serves as a method of accountability and organization for the student, communication with the guide who checks in each week, and communication with caregivers; you can look each day to see what your student worked on at school!

 Do high schoolers also participate in self-directed learning?